n3oltd/support/docs/01-engage/05-sponsorships/03-creating-sponsorships/index.md

 Mandatory components are necessary to sponsor and optional can be choosen via the toggle button.
 :::

 **6.** Lastly, click **Create** if you only need to save the sponsorship or **Create & Donate** if you need to create the sponsorship and immediately donate towards it.
-The donation can be made as single donation or regular giving.
+The **Create** option will link the donor and beneficiary without triggering a payment and the **Create & Donate** option will link the donor and beneficiary, whilst subsequently processing the payment.

 ![Components Table](./components-table.png)